Introduction to Mongo Database Interview Questions and Answers

 Answer:

-GridFS is a mechanism for storing large binary files in MongoDB.
+- GridFS is a mechanism for storing and retrieving large files in MongoDB.

 7. What are the benefits of Mondo DB?